-Provision of safe, disaster-resistant housing for impacted residents is at the core of Richland County's longterm recovery strategy.
+The provision of safe, disaster-resistant housing for impacted residents is at the core of Richland County's long-term recovery strategy.
 Based on the best available data, Richland County has determined that rental housing stock underwent significant damage during the October 2015 severe storm and flood events.
 Shortage in affordable rental stock already had preceded the October 2015 storm, and thus many residents have struggled to find safe and affordable homes in the wake of the disaster.
 This program will assist in repairing small rental units directly impacted by the federally declared disaster.
 By repairing critically needed rental units and encouraging high-quality, disaster-resistant construction, Richland County will improve the long-term safety and stability of its communities.
 In particular, ensuring that a percentage of each rehabilitated rental unit will be affordable to LMI residents, Richland County will help to address the shortage of affordable units while also assisting in prevention of homelessness.
 Providing safe housing for residents of all income levels is essential to long-term community health and resilience.

-Rehabilitation of residential structures through the SRRP is an eligible activity under the CDBG-DR program.
-All housing activities for the SFHRP will meet the National Objectives requirement under the authorizing statute of the CDBG program.
+Rehabilitation of residential structures through the SRRP is an eligible activity under the CDBG-DR program as described in 24 CFR 570.202.
+All housing activities for the SRRP will meet the National Objectives requirement under the authorizing statute of the CDBG program.
 Activities under the SRRP will meet the LMI National Objective.